auraphp/Aura.SqlQuery/README.md

 ### DELETE

-Build a _DELETE_ query using the following methods.
+Build a _Delete_ query using the following methods.
 They do not need to be called in any particular order, and may be called multiple times.

 ```php